The Calmer Project

 Active Comparator: Calmer

-This therapeutic platform, called the Calmer, moves up and down gently to simulate a breathing motion.
-It also can play a heart beat sound and is covered with a soft surface which is like skin.
+This therapeutic platform, called the Calmer interacts with the infant to help reduce stress to help promote better outcomes.
 It is being tested to see if it mimics Kangaroo care, maternal skin to skin, to help promote better health outcomes.
 Infants would be placed on it prior, during and after bloodwork to see if it elicits a favorable response.

 |